-Test Valley Borough Council currently operates no automatic monitoring sites.
+Test Valley Borough Council currently operates no automatic monitoring sites

-2.1.2 Non-Automatic Monitoring
+2.1.2 Non-Automatic Monitoring Sites

-The nitrogen dioxide diffusion tubes used by Test Valley Borough Council are supplied and analysed by Environmental Scientifics Group (ESG), Queenslie, Glasgow.
-The method of analysis is 10% TEA in water and the ESG laboratory is UKAS accredited.
-ESG confirm that there laboratory follows the procedures set out in the Practical Guidance document.
+The nitrogen dioxide diffusion tubes used by Test Valley Borough Council in 2010 were supplied and analysed by Environmental Scientifics Group (ESG), Queenslie, Glasgow (laboratory now moved to Didcot, Oxfordshire).
+The method of analysis is 20% TEA in Acetone and the ESG laboratory is UKAS accredited.
+ESG confirm that their laboratory follows the procedures set out in the Practical Guidance document.

 Test Valley Borough Council does not have a co-location study included with their current diffusion tube monitoring program.
-A bias adjustment factor of 0.81 was used for the 2009 data and was obtained from the University of West of England (UWE) Review and Assessment website at:
+A bias adjustment factor of 0.84 has been used for the 2010 data which was obtained from the Defra website at: http://laqm.defra.gov.uk/documents/Diffusion Tube Bias Factors v04_11_v6.xls.

-http://www.uwe.ac.uk/aqm/review/R&Asuport/diffusiontube310310.xls

-The non-automatic monitoring carried out by Test Valley Borough Council during 2009 comprised of 21 nitrogen dioxide diffusion tubes positioned at selected kerbside, roadside, intermediate and urban background locations.
+The non-automatic monitoring carried out by Test Valley Borough Council during 2010 comprised of 17 nitrogen dioxide diffusion tubes positioned at selected kerbside, roadside, intermediate and urban background locations.
 Details of these sites are set out in Table 2.2 and location plans can be found in Appendix B.

-In order for the results from the use of diffusion tubes to be of an adequate quality, the diffusion tubes used by Test Valley Borough Council are located in accordance with the guidance set out in the AEA Energy & Environment report entitled 'Diffusion Tubes for Ambient NO2 Monitoring: Practical guidance for laboratories and Users'.
+In order for the results from the use of diffusion tubes to be of an adequate quality, the diffusion tubes used by Test Valley Borough Council are located in accordance with the guidance set out in the AEA Energy & Environment report entitled 'Diffusion Tubes for Ambient NO2 Monitoring: Practical guidance for Laboratories and Users'.